4Khan/Oracle-RAG-Apex-Application/README.md

 ## 🚀 Features

 - 🔍 Document retrieval using vector search in Oracle Autonomous Database 23ai
-- 🤖 LLM-based answer generation using Cohere
+- 🤖 LLM-based answer generation using OCI Generative AI service
-- 🧩 Modular pipeline for easy customization
+- 🧩 Modular pipeline for easy customisation
 - 🖼️ Interactive UI with Streamlit or Gradio
 - 📁 Local document ingestion and embedding